-At Penshurst CE Primary we have selected four Christian values; courage, compassion, friendship and determination.
-These values together with our aim to make the well-being of our school community a priority provide the framework for the creation of a happy and secure place to learn.
-This policy is written for all members of the school community with the aim that it is applied consistently and fairly.
-We use the parable of the 'Good Samaritan' to show our expectations of those in the school community; we will always try and 'walk in the shoes of others' before making a judgement or carrying out any actions.
+We have selected four Christian values; courage, compassion, friendship and determination.
+Our values support our aim to make the well-being of our school community a priority.
+These values also provide the framework for the creation of a happy and secure place to learn.

+This policy applies to all members of the school community with the objective that it is applied consistently and fairly.
+We use the parable of the 'Good Samaritan' to demonstrate our expectations of those in our school community; we will always try and 'walk in the shoes of others' before making a judgement or carrying out any actions.